 A Citizens’ Jury took place via Zoom for eight days from 19 to 22 January and 25 to 28 January from 1pm-5.30pm each day.
 The Report of the Jury is now available to download here.
 The Jurors report is available here.
 You can also read more information about the Citizens’ Jury, e.g. recruitment, here.

 The participants were recruited by Citizens Juries c.i.c. during November and December 2020.
 The 18 adults selected broadly reflect Gloucestershire residents in relation to age, sex, ethnicity, educational attainment, geographical district, and employment status.

-The online jury process is being led by skilled facilitators: Kyle Bozentko and Sarah Atwood of the Jefferson Center.
+The online jury process was being led by skilled facilitators: Kyle Bozentko and Sarah Atwood of the Jefferson Center.

-The jury will be informed about the questions they are exploring, partly through the expert witnesses who will give presentations and answer questions posed by the jurors.
-Jurors will be given time to work together and deliberate amongst themselves before reaching their conclusions, which will later be published.
+The jury were informed about the questions they were exploring, partly through the expert witnesses who gave presentations and answered questions posed by the jurors.
+Jurors were given time to work together and deliberate amongst themselves before reaching their conclusions, which has been published in the report here.